A new determination of higher-order QCD corrections to hadronic $\tau$ decays: Introduction

-The renormalization-scale choice in the perturbative expansion represents another major source of uncertainty.
-The two leading pertubative frameworks are employed to set the renormalization scale, known as fixed-order perturbation theory (FOPT), formulated in terms of $\alpha_s(M_\tau^2)$, and the contour-improved perturbation theory (CIPT), based on contour integrals of $\alpha_s(-s)$~\cite{Pivovarov:1991rh,dLP1}.
-Applied to Adler function moments, FOPT and CIPT yield systematically different values of $\alpha_s(M_\tau^2)$~\cite{ParticleDataGroup:2022pth}-\cite{Gracia:2023qdy}, representing the dominant theoretical uncertainty.
-This uncertainty originates from the asymptotic nature of QCD perturbation theory~\cite{Beneke:2008ad}, whose large-order behavior is controlled by renormalons~\cite{Beneke:1998ui}.
-Subtracting the leading infrared renormalon associated with the gluon condensate reduces the FOPT-CIPT discrepancy~\cite{Benitez-Rathgeb:2022yqb}-\cite{Beneke:2023wkq}.
+Another major source of theoretical uncertainty arises from the renormalization-scale setting in the perturbative expansion.
+The extraction of the strong coupling $\alpha_s$ from from non-strange hadronic $\tau$ decays is performed by integrating over weighted hadronic spectral functions, which are written as integrals over a closed contour in the complex plane using Finite Energy Sum Rules (FESRs).
+This procedure requires a prescription to fix the renormalization-scale.
+Two leading frameworks are typically employed for this purpose: fixed-order perturbation theory (FOPT), formulated in terms of $\alpha_s(M_\tau)$, and contour-improved perturbation theory (CIPT), based on contour integrals of $\alpha_s(-s)$~\cite{Pivovarov:1991rh,dLP1}.
+Applied to the moments of the Adler function, FOPT and CIPT yield systematically different values of $\alpha_s(M_\tau)$~\cite{ParticleDataGroup:2022pth}-\cite{Gracia:2023qdy}, representing the dominant theoretical uncertainty.
+This discrepancy originates from the asymptotic nature of the QCD perturbative expansion~\cite{Beneke:2008ad}, whose large-order behavior is governed by renormalons~\cite{Beneke:1998ui}.
+Subtracting the leading infrared renormalon associated with the gluon condensate has been shown to reduce the FOPT–CIPT discrepancy~\cite{Benitez-Rathgeb:2022yqb}-\cite{Beneke:2025hlg}.

-The study of the perturbative QCD series in connection with the uncertainty of $\alpha_s$ extractions has attracted considerable attention, and a variety of alternative approaches have been proposed.
-These methods typically incorporate information beyond the naive truncation of the series, either from specific classes of Feynman diagrams or from the constraints of renormalization-group (RG) invariance.
-For example, a reordering of the standard contour-improved framework exploiting RG invariance was introduced in \cite{CLMV1}, while a systematic analysis of the uncertainties associated with different expansions was carried out in \cite{Menke}.

-Resolving the FOPT-CIPT discrepancy is intrinsically limited by the lack of knowledge of higher-order contributions in the perturbative expansion.
-Limitation due to the unknown size of higher-order corrections~\cite{Pich:2020gzz,Wu:2019mky} are addressed through various resummation techniques, including Borel summation, renormalon-based models, conformal mappings, Euler-type transformations, and RG-summed expansions~\cite{Beneke:1998ui}-\cite{Wilson:1969zs}.
-Since additional unknown higher order coefficients are unlikely to become available in near future, analyses of convergence properties and the FOPT--CIPT mismatch in such frameworks are essential for reliable extractions of $\alpha_s$ from inclusive $\tau$ decays.
+Resolving the FOPT-CIPT discrepancy is intrinsically limited by the lack of knowledge of higher-order perturbative contributions.
+The uncertainty due to the unknown size of these corrections~\cite{Pich:2020gzz,Wu:2019mky} has been addressed through various resummation techniques, including Borel summation, renormalon-based models, conformal mappings, Euler-type transformations, and RG-summed expansions~\cite{Beneke:1998ui}-\cite{Wilson:1969zs}.
+Since additional higher-order coefficients are unlikely to become available in the near future, analyses of convergence properties and the FOPT-CIPT mismatch within such frameworks are essential for reliable extractions of $\alpha_s$ from inclusive $\tau$ decays.